giodelabarrera/fill-territory-record-pdf/README.md

 - type: `Number`

-Number of territory number to consider in CSV file and fill pdf
+Initial territory number to consider from CSV file and fill pdf

 ```bash
 # Run command and consider territory record from number 1